FireSmart is a program that provides support around all things wildfire.

 Keeping your grass below 10 cm, and staying away from bark mulch are just a few tips to keeping your yard FireSmart that can be found on the Landscaping Hub.

 Did you know some plants are more combustible than others?
-Species such as cedar, juniper, and pine are highly combustible, whereas species such as roses, cherries, and yarrow are fire-resistant.
+Species such as cedar, juniper, and pine are highly combustible, whereas species such as lilacs, cherries, and yarrow are fire-resistant.

-See the FireSmart Landscaping Hub to see which fire-resistant plants can grow in your area!
+See the FireSmart Landscaping Hub and the Central Kootenay Invasive Species Society's EcoGarden Project to see which fire-resistant plants can grow in your area!

 For more information, see the resources page or feel free to contact firesmart@kaslo.ca